magicmarc/marks-reverie/src/content/posts/ACT_VI_The_Weight_of_Stars.md

 *(Mark swallows his questions.
 Will leans back against his pack, tilting his head skyward.
 His tone is casual, but there’s an undercurrent too steady, too deliberate.)*

 **WILL:**
-Humour me.
-What do you lot see when you look up?
+Guys, what do you lot see when you look up?

 *(The others blink, then glance skyward.
 The stars glimmers above, sharp and brilliant.)*